How to Clean Corroded Battery Terminals

 - Rinse the terminals with water and wipe dry.

 - Deep clean the battery posts and terminal clamps, using a battery terminal cleaning tool.

 Install Terminal Clamps

-- Coat both terminals with battery terminal protection spray to help prevent corrosion.
+- Coat both terminals with battery terminal protection to help prevent corrosion.

 - Using this in addition to the grease or Vaseline helps to give you more peace of mind and double the protection.

 - Fortunately, now that you know how to clean corroded battery terminals, you can do this repair without too much trouble.
 But extra protection is never a bad thing.